|Please provide us with a brief overview of Sysdyne

 Founded in 1976 in Stamford Connecticut, Sysdyne has been dedicated to serving the concrete industry for over 40 years.
 Sysydne has a long history of leading the industry in innovation.
 We are one of the first in the country to develop computerized concrete batch control systems, the first to introduce Cloud technology to concrete dispatch, and the first to make concrete deliveries go paperless.
-With the debut of Pioneer – our Cloud batch control system, we’ve become the first in the world to bring concrete batch controls into the Cloud.
-Sysdyne is now the only company in the industry to have updated its entire line of products with the latest in advanced Cloud computing technology.
-Sysdyne’s fully integrated suite of enterprise software includes ConcreteGO Cloud dispatch, Pioneer Cloud batch, iStrada delivery management, and iStradaView online collaboration platform.
-This digital transformation helps reduce costs, free up IT resources, generate real-time business insights, and builds customer loyalty.
+With the debut of Pioneer – our Cloud Batch control system, we’ve become the first in the world to bring concrete batch controls to the Cloud.
+Sysdyne is now the only company in the industry to have updated their entire line of software – concrete dispatch, concrete batch, and concrete truck tracking with the latest in advanced Cloud computing technology.
+Sysdyne’s fully integrated suite of enterprise software includes; ConcreteGO Cloud dispatch, Pioneer Cloud Batch, iStrada delivery management software, and iStradaView online collaboration platform.
+These innovative tools were specially designed for concrete producers and have fundamentally transformed business processes for the better.
+The transformation helps reduce costs, free up IT resources, generate real-time business insights and build customer loyalty.
 It maximizes the return on investment by improving operational performance, communications, and production efficiency significantly.

-Pioneer Cloud batch provides a solution.
-Using IoT (Internet of Things) technology, batch controls can now be networked and the data is more easily accessible.
-The single batch and dispatch database provides producers a full operating picture of their business.
-Another example of the challenge in interoperability is between concrete suppliers and the supply chain of raw materials – how to achieve “Just in Time” between raw material fulfillment and concrete production.
-We have not seen a fully integrated solution to address that specific market need.
+Another good example of the challenge with interoperability is the interactions between concrete suppliers and the supply chain of raw materials – how to achieve “Just in Time” results between raw material fulfillment and concrete production.
+We have yet to see a fully integrated solution to fulfill this important market need.

-What triggered the development of Cloud batch is the attempt to address the challenges of inventory and mix management.
-Many producers manage inventories and mixes at the batch panel level.
-I’ve seen the struggle with inventory reconciliation and it’s cumbersome to manage mixes since batch panels are not networked.
-So, the thought process was “why don’t we make dispatch and batch one Cloud software package?”
+Actually, what we just discussed about breaking down the silos and doing a better job at leveraging data is almost an afterthought.
+What triggered the development of Cloud Batch is the attempt to address the challenges of inventory and mix management.
+I’ve seen the struggle with inventory reconciliation when I visit our customers.
+Similarly, many concrete producers manage mixes at the batch panel level, which presents its own set of problems.
+It’s extremely difficult for Quality Control managers to make changes in mix designs if the batch panels are all stand-alone.
+And it’s almost impossible to manage material inventories.
+So, the thought process was “why don’t we make dispatch and batch one software package and make it accessible using the Cloud?”
 One database to become the single source of truth for material receipts and consumption.
-There is no difference between managing mixes on a batch panel versus managing mixes in dispatch if you are using the same database.
-The need for a batch or dispatch interface is also eliminated, which is a huge benefit.
-The Cloud offers more flexibility, better connectivity, and enhanced visibility.
-The ability to monitor the entire batch processes in real-time and make adjustments remotely reduces reliance on batch operators and improves the consistency of concrete quality and productivity.
-The open API enhances data exchange capacity, while predictive maintenance schedules based on data analytics help further reduce costs and plant downtime.
+Managing mixes locally also means managing mixes remotely through dispatch.
+The need for an interface between batching and dispatch is therefore completely eliminated, simplifying and optimizing data fluidity at the same time.
+The Cloud offers more flexibility, better connectivity, and advanced visibility to interpret and analyze concrete batch data.
+The ability to monitor the entire batch processes in real-time and make adjustments remotely reduces reliance on batch operators.
+It also improves the consistency of concrete quality and productivity.
+The ConcreteGO Cloud dispatch open API represents a powerful tool to enhance data exchange capabilities in a more open environment.
+Predictive maintenance schedules based on data analytics will help further reduce costs and downtime at the plant.

-Innovation is in Sysdyne’s DNA.
-We will continue to leverage the latest in technology and develop our products to help concrete producers grow their bottom line and improve productivity.
+Sysdyne thrives on developing and innovating, it’s in our DNA.
+We will continue to leverage the latest in technology in developing our products to help concrete producers grow their bottom line and improve productivity.